Self Drive Tour

 • Baseball Hall Of Fame Entrance (Cooperstown)

-• New York Mets vs Texas Rangers Ticket (Lead In)
+• New York Yankees vs New York Mets Tickets (Lead In)

 • 75-minute Stadium Tour (Philadelphia)